1995: The first version

 This collection was under copyright in the United States until January 1, 2023.
 Now all of the stories are in the public domain.

-First, it is told in the third person, which only happened in one other story, His Last Bow.
+- It is told in the third person, which only happened in one other story, His Last Bow.

-A web search will reveal that this is the least favorite of the Sherlock Holmes stories among Sherlock Holmes fans.
+A web search will reveal that The Adventure of the Mazarin Stone is the least popular of all the Sherlock Holmes stories.

-But The Adventure of the Mazarin Stone is part of the official collection of Sherlock Holmes stories by Sir Arthur Conan Doyle, so it cannot be ignored.
-This elephant in the room is what sets my illustration apart from the others.
+But The Adventure of the Mazarin Stone is part of the official collection of Sherlock Holmes stories by Sir Arthur Conan Doyle, so I could not ignore it.
+As a matter of fact, it captivated me and compelled me to create the illustration back in 1995.

 I've posted my notes on every detail I've found so you can judge for yourself.